thepartly/reflectapi/docs/src/introduction.md

 # Introduction

 `reflectapi` is a Rust library for code-first web service API declaration and client generation.
 It allows you to define your API using native Rust types and automatically generate type-safe client libraries for TypeScript, Python, and Rust.

 ## Why `reflectapi`?

-Traditional API development often involves:
-- ❌ Maintaining separate API specifications (OpenAPI, etc.)
-- ❌ Keeping client libraries in sync with server changes
-- ❌ Manual type definitions across multiple languages
-- ❌ Runtime errors from API mismatches

-`reflectapi` solves these problems by:
+`reflectapi`:
-- ✅ **Code-first approach**: API definition lives in your Rust code
+- Takes a **Code-first approach**: API definition lives in your Rust code
-- ✅ **Automatic client generation**: Generate clients in multiple languages
+- Features **client generation**: Generate client SDKs in multiple languages
-- ✅ **Type safety**: Compile-time guarantees across all clients
-- ✅ **Single source of truth**: Your Rust types define everything
+- Client side **Type inference**: Propagate type information directly to clients from server

 ## Core Philosophy